· 2 min read

 National Standards Institute (ANSI), President of the American Chemical Society and Dean of the College of Arts and Sciences at the University of Toledo.

-“Dr. Nina McLelland was larger than life,” said Stan Hazan, NSF International’s Director of Regulatory Affairs.
+“Dr. Nina McLelland was larger than life,” said Stan Hazan, NSF’s Director of Regulatory Affairs.
 “She put NSF on the environmental health map and was very influential in government circles.”

 As Chair of ANSI’s Environmental Sectoral Group, she led the harmonization of water and plumbing standards across the United States, Canada and Mexico as part of the North American Free Trade Agreement (NAFTA).